DIGGER-Bac/SEEDling/README.md

 3.  the reference genome of the target organism and
 4.  a config file

-Based on the input files SEEDling predicts the best antisense regions, uses [BLASTn](https://pubmed.ncbi.nlm.nih.gov/20003500/) to determine off-target effects by the expect value (E-value).
-Afterwards, it combines the seed region with the provided sRNA scaffold to determine the binding energy via [intaRNA](https://pubmed.ncbi.nlm.nih.gov/28472523/) and finally applies [RNApdist](https://pubmed.ncbi.nlm.nih.gov/22115189/) to compare synthetic sRNAs and wild-type sRNA in regard of potential folding alterations, allowing to exclude synthetic sRNAs with drastic structural changes.
+Based on the input files, SEEDling predicts the best antisense regions and uses [BLASTn](https://pubmed.ncbi.nlm.nih.gov/20003500/) on the  whole target genome to identify possible off-targets (using the E-value threshold specified by the user).
+Afterwards, it combines the SEED region with the provided sRNA prefix/suffix to determine the binding energy via [intaRNA](https://pubmed.ncbi.nlm.nih.gov/28472523/).
+Finally [RNApdist](https://pubmed.ncbi.nlm.nih.gov/22115189/) is used to compare the synthetic sRNAs with the wild-type sRNA template scaffold to check for  folding alterations, allowing to exclude synthetic sRNAs with drastic structural changes.

 ## Requirements
-The tool was tested running Ubuntu 22.04.1 LTS with the following installations:
+The tool was tested on Ubuntu 22.04.1 LTS with the following installations:
 - [Python 3.9.13](https://www.python.org/downloads/release/python-3913/)
 - [conda 4.13.0](https://github.com/conda/conda/releases/tag/4.13.0)
 - [IntaRNA 3.3.1 ](https://github.com/BackofenLab/IntaRNA/releases/tag/v3.3.1)